ToshioCP/Gtk4-tutorial/gfm/sec6.md

 ~~~

 The array `a` is defined out of functions.
-It is placed in the static memory area even if the `static` class is left out.
+It is placed in the static memory area even if the `static` is left out.
 The compiler calculates the number of the elements (six) and allocates six bytes in the static memory area.
 Then, it copies "Hello" literal string data to the memory.

-The array `b` is defined inside the function, so its class is `auto`.
+The array `b` is defined inside the function, so its storage class is `auto`.
 The compiler calculates the number of the elements in the string literal.
-It is six because it has '\0' terminator.
+It is six, including the null terminator.
 The compiler allocates six bytes in the stack and copies "Hello" litaral string to the stack memory.

 Both `a` and `b` are writable.